 They Have a Large Catalog:

-Funimation.com has a large catalogue of hundreds of titles.
-There are a lot of anime on the website so you have a wide variety of genres and anime to watch.
+Funimation.com has a large catalog of hundreds of titles.
+There is a lot of anime on the website so you have a wide variety of genres and anime to watch.
 You have plenty to choose from in English dub.

-Since Crunchyroll partnered with Funimation they have been posting the subtitled version of a lot of Funimation’s catalogue on Crunchyroll, so if you prefer subtitles over the English dub you should use Crunchyroll instead.
+Since Hulu partnered with Funimation they have been posting the subtitled version of a lot of Funimation’s catalog on Hulu so if you prefer subtitles over the English dub you can use either Hulu or Funimation's website.

-If you want both English dub and subtitles you should use VRV instead.
+If you want both English dub and subtitles you should use Funimation's website.

 FunimatonNow Launch Trailer: